ESL Speaking

 It really is possible for students to make their own questions!

-Do you Need More Ideas?
+Do you Need More Ideas for Teaching ESL?

-Let’s be real, what English teacher doesn’t need more warm up questions for adults or kids?
+Let’s be real, What English teacher doesn’t need more warm-up questions for adults or kids?
 Then you’ll need to check out these great resources:

 Discussion Starters for Children